 Utility patents are the best way to protect most inventions.
 But to get one, you have to convince a USPTO examiner that your application is worthy.

-What is a utility patent?
-Under US law, utility patents are the type of intellectual property (IP).
-Patents cover: “a new and useful process, machine, manufacture, or composition of matter, or a new and useful improvement thereof.”
+Under US law, such patents are the type of intellectual property (IP).
+These cover: “a new and useful process, machine, manufacture, or composition of matter, or a new and useful improvement thereof.”
 A “process” is a method of doing something.
 A “composition of matter” can be a drug.

-Here “useful” means that the invention must have some actual benefit (i.e. it isn’t clearly impossible or too illegal) and does more than just being decorative.
+Here “useful” means that the invention must have some actual benefit (i.e., it isn’t clearly impossible or too illegal) and does more than just being decorative.